 A common law marriage is when a couple is considered married despite neither having a marriage license nor going through a marriage ceremony.
 A common law marriage requires that the parties agreed to be married, lived together as husband and wife and represented to others that they were married.

-When a marriage ends, it’s common for one of the spouses to move.
+Summary: When a marriage ends, it’s common for one of the spouses to move.
 Whether a spouse moves to Texas or away from Texas, many individuals end up in a situation in which they want to file for divorce in Texas but their spouse lives in another state or country.
-When your spouse doesn’t live in Texas, then you have to figure out whether Texas courts have personal jurisdiction over your spouse.
+This article reviews the issues involved in getting an out-of-state spouse into a Texas divorce court.